 1875 May 31: The charter for Southwestern Presbyterian University (SPU) is registered with the State of Tennessee.
 Enrollment was 131 students.

-Charles Edward Diehl is born in West Virginia and would move the College to Memphis in 1925.
+Charles Edward Diehl is born in West Virginia.
+He would move the college to Memphis in 1925.

 1878 The Stewart Cabinet Building is completed and houses the valuable Vanuxem Mineral Collection.